Rotavirus

 How can I prevent rotavirus?

-The best way to prevent rotavirus and protect the health of your family is with one of the rotavirus vaccines.
+The best way to prevent rotavirus and protect the health of your family is to make sure they get one of the rotavirus vaccines.

-About 70% of children who get vaccinated don’t get rotavirus.
+About 70% of children who receive the vaccine don’t get rotavirus.
 For those who still get infected, the symptoms are much milder.
 Put another way, 90% of vaccinated children either get protected from severe rotavirus or avoid the disease altogether.

-Talk to your healthcare provider about which rotavirus vaccine your child should get.
-The vaccines are not given as shots.
-Instead, the provider puts drops in your baby’s mouth over a series of visits, based on age.
+Talk to your child’s healthcare provider about which rotavirus vaccine your child should get.
+Healthcare providers don’t give the vaccines as shots.
+Instead, they puts drops in your baby’s mouth over a series of visits, based on age.
 Options and vaccination schedules include:

-• RotaTeq® is given in three doses: at two months, four months and six months.
+• RotaTeq: Providers give RotaTeq in three doses — at 2 months, 4 months and 6 months.

-• Rotarix® is given in two doses: at two months and four months.
+• Rotarix: Providers give Rotarix in two doses — at 2 months and 4 months.

 Is the rotavirus vaccine safe?

-Both rotavirus vaccines have been extensively tested in thousands of babies.
-Both vaccines are considered safe and effective.
+Scientists have tested both rotavirus vaccines extensively in thousands of babies.
+They consider both vaccines safe and effective.
 They protect many children from getting rotavirus.
 And even if a child does get the virus, the illness will be less severe if they got the vaccination.

 What else can I do to protect against rotavirus?

 The vaccine is your best defense against the disease.
-It’s also crucial to practice good hand-washing.
-Wash your hands frequently with soap and water, for at least 30 seconds:
+It’s also crucial to practice good hand washing.
+Wash your hands frequently with soap and water for at least 20 seconds:

 • After using the bathroom.